Don’t have much time, but need a good resume ASAP? Here’s a master list of the best resume tips out there, plus a bonus to make your life easier.

 Every applicant should write a cover letter.
 But here’s the trick:

-Don’t make a cookie-cutter version:
+Don’t make a cookie-cutter project coordinator cover letter:

 - You need to follow the right cover letter formatting rules.